Get Approved for up to $35,000 in 3 minutes

 In Canada, there are two different types of mortgage co-signers.
 One is a guarantor, whereas the other is a co-signer.
 What’s the difference, though?
 Well, guarantors are co-signers who aren’t added to the title.
 They don’t actually make mortgage payments, but they are vouching for the borrower and agree to make the payments in the event that the actual borrower can’t make the payments.

-Cosigners agree to make the payments with the other borrower and are included on the title of the property.
+Cosigners agree to make the payments with the other borrower, which are included in the title of the property.
 This usually refers to a spouse or a parent who co-owns the property with you.
 Both of these are technically cosigners, though.
-That said, mortgage lenders tend to prefer co-borrowers over guarantors.
-It can be slightly more challenging to get a loan with a guarantor, but that doesn’t mean it’s impossible.
-It’s important to note, though, that cosigners don’t have to be co-borrowers.
-If it’s a joint ownership, then they’re considered co-borrowers.
-If their name is on the title, but there isn’t joint ownership, then they’re considered to be a co-signer.
+That said, mortgage lenders tend to prefer co-borrowers over guarantors when it comes to mortgage agreements.
+It can be slightly more challenging to get a loan with a guarantor than getting co-signed mortgages, but that doesn’t mean it’s impossible.
+It’s important to note, though, that cosigners don’t have to be co-borrowers on a home loan.
+If it’s joint ownership or equal ownership, then they’re considered co-borrowers, and these are called joint mortgages.
+If their name is on the title and the mortgage documents, but there isn’t joint ownership, then they’re considered to be co-signers.
 They’re very similar, though.

 Guarantor Vs Cosigner

 There is a significant difference when it comes to being a guarantor or a co-signer.
-For starters, co-signers have to make any missed payments right away if the primary borrower defaults on a payment.
-Guarantors don’t have to assume loan payments until the primary borrower fails to make payments and defaults on the mortgage so late payments will affect and lower credit scores.
+For starters, co-signers have to make any missed payments right away if the primary borrower misses or defaults on a payment.
+Mortgage guarantors don’t have to assume loan payments until the primary borrower or primary borrowers fails to make payments and defaults on the mortgage, so late mortgage payments will affect and lower credit scores.

 Whether you are a co-signer or a guarantor, though, you’re taking the same risk.
 You’re putting your money and your credit on the line.
 The purchase will show on your credit report and reflect on your overall credit history, even though you’re not the primary borrower.